binaryage/asepsis-web/index.md

 #### Sounds scary.
 Is this safe?

 > Well uhmmm, use it at your own risk :-) It sounds scary but it should be a pretty lightweight solution.
 You should [review the code](http://github.com/binaryage/asepsis) to see what it does.

+#### Does it work with OS X 10.9 (Mavericks) ?

+> Asepsis 1.3 does not work with 10.9. and prevents it from booting.
+Do not install it!
+I will update you on Asepsis progress in some future blog post.

 #### Could this be ported to Snow Leopard?